-Obesity-related NCDs account for over 4.7 million deaths globally each year, half of which occur amongst people under the age of 70.2

-Unfortunately, obesity is on the rise; between 1975 and 2016, obesity prevalence increased in every country around the world.3 Increasing obesity prevalence has both health and economic impacts but the latter has not been explored greatly at a global level.
+Obesity-related ill-health accounted for over 5.0 million deaths globally in 2019, with more than half of these deaths occurring among people under 70 years old.
+The rise in obesity prevalence has both health and economic consequences but the latter have not been explored greatly at a global level.
 A better understanding of the economic consequences of overweight and obesity should help strengthen the case for action.